Amourspirit/python_ooo_dev_tools/docs/help/chart2/format/direct/legend/borders.rst

 Overview
 --------

-The :py:class:`ooodev.format.chart2.direct.legend.borders.LineProperties` class gives the same options as the Chart Legend Borders dialog as seen in :numref:`41bf0361-0952-4c53-adbe-14dae5a2e2f3`.
+The Legend parts of a Chart can be styled using the various ``style_*`` methods of the :py:class:`~ooodev.calc.chart2.chart_legend.ChartLegend` class.

-Calls to the :py:meth:`Chart2.style_legend() <ooodev.office.chart2.Chart2.style_legend>` and method is used to style legend.
+Here we will see how to set options that are seen in :numref:`41bf0361-0952-4c53-adbe-14dae5a2e2f3`.

 Setup
 -----